resech/xmage_tokens/README.md

 ## Sources

-Cockatrice's [tokens.xml](https://github.com/Cockatrice/Magic-Token/blob/master/tokens.xml) was a primary resource for the artwork in this archive along with mtg.onl and card art from Scryfall.
+Cockatrice's [tokens.xml](https://github.com/Cockatrice/Magic-Token/blob/master/tokens.xml) was a primary resource for the artwork in this repository along with mtg.onl and card art from Scryfall.

 ## Notes